Delhi Lokayukta

-A Lokayukta is appointed by the Governor of a state after consulting the committee consisting of Chief Minister of State, Speaker of its Legislative Assembly, Leader of Opposition in Legislature, Chairman of Legislative Council and Leader of Opposition in Legislative Council.
-Once appointed, a Lokayukta cannot be removed from office except in cases of misbehaviour or any other reasons specified in the Act and the term of service will be for five years.
+A Lokayukta is appointed by the Governor of a state after consulting a committee consisting of the Chief Minister of State, Speaker of its Legislative Assembly, Leader of Opposition in the legislature, Chairman of Legislative Council and Leader of Opposition in Legislative Council.
+Appointment is for a five-year term and once appointed, a Lokayukta cannot be removed from office except in cases of misbehaviour or any other reasons specified in the Act.